ericofrs/Airquality_Exploratory_analysis/README.md

 # Airquality_Exploratory_analysis

-Final exercise of Module 1 of the R course
+_Final exercise of Module 1 of the R course_

-## Project summary
+## Project Summary

-The exercise has been divided in 5 parts:
+This exercise is divided into five parts:

-1 - Understanding the dataset
+1. Understanding the Dataset

-2 - Setting up the R Project and Github Repo
+2. Setting up the R Project and GitHub Repo

-3 - Data cleaning and transformation
+3. Data Cleaning and Transformation

-4 - Data visualization and Insights
+4. Data Visualization and Insights

-5 - Project documentation on README file
+5. Project Documentation on README File

 ## The Dataset

-I worked with the dataset "airquality", which is already available in the base R package "datasets".
+I worked with the `airquality` dataset, which is available in the base R package `datasets`.

-The dataset contains 153 observations and 6 variables.
-After analyzing it, we notice the existence of NA values (those rows have been later deleted).
+- Observations: 153
+- Variables: 6
+- Note: NA values were found and subsequently removed.

 ## Findings

-A more detailed analysis can be found in the file <url of RMarkdown file>.
+For a detailed analysis, please refer to the RMarkdown file <>.

+---

 ## How to use it

-Feel free to fork this repository and do your own exploratory analysis as well.
+Feel free to fork this repository and conduct your own exploratory analysis!